Meir Shamir: Early life and education

 Shamir was born in 1951 in Kibbutz Be'erot Yitzhak and relocated to Petah Tikva with his family upon turning five years old, where he was later raised and educated.
 In 1969, Shamir joined the Israel Defence Forces (IDF) as a Navigator in the 69 Squadron ("Hammers") of the Israeli Air Force, and took part in the Yom Kippur War.
-After completing his military service, he pursued a BA in Management, Business Administration and Economics from Bar-Ilan University.
+After completing his military service, he earned a BA in Management, Business Administration and Economics from Bar-Ilan University.

 Career

-Shamir began working as an Insurance Agent at Mivtach, a subsidiary of the Sahar Insurance Group.
-In 1981, at the age of 30, Shamir purchased 50% of the company's shares and changed its name to Mivtach Shamir Holdings Ltd. In 1992 Shamir went on to purchase the remaining shares of the company, thus becoming its sole owner and director.
-In the following years, Shamir sold the company's insurance business, turning it into an internationally active Israel-based investment company that invests mainly in technology and communications, real estate and industrial companies.
+Aninsurance broker by profession, Shamir began working prior to embarking on a business career.
+In 1981, Shamir's business career was launched, when at the age of 30, he purchased 50% of the company's shares and changed its name to Mivtach Shamir Holdings Ltd. In 1992, Shamir went on to purchase the remaining shares of the company, thus becoming the holding company's sole owner and corporate director.
+In the following years, Shamir sold the company's insurance business, turning it into an internationally active holding and investment company that invests mainly in technology and communications, real estate and industrial manufacturing.

-Under Shamir's leadership the company's market value in the stock exchange grew from 20 million NIS (approx. $5.6 million) in 1992 to 830 million NIS (approx. $230 million) by Jun/2017.

-Mivtach Shamir is a diverse and active company in Israel and around the world, investing in the fields of technology and communications, income-producing real estate and venture capital, with a special focus on medical, biotechnology and biotechnology companies.
-Some of the companies in which Mivtach Shamir has invested in include; Tnuva Food Corporation, Alony-Hetz, Gilat Satellite Networks, Taldor/Eldor, Solbar and Scitex, as well as the high-tech company Lipman Electronics (now VeriFone Israel), which deals with clearing and securing online money transfers.
+Shamir's holding company, Mivtach Shamir Ltd. operates throughout Israel and in other countries, investing in the fields of industrial manufacturing, high-technology and communications, real estate, provides private equity and venture capital, with a special focus on medical, biotechnology and biotechnology companies.

-Shamir himself, serves on the boards of several of the companies controlled by Mivtach Shamir.

-In 2007 Mivtach Shamir invested $15 million in TVJ (Tower Vision Jersey), an Indian company.
-Two months later Mivtach Real Estate, which is a subsidiary of Mivtach Shamir, invested $13 million in commercial property and land in Chennai, India as part of an investment group that put $30 million into the development project.
+In 2007, Mivtach Shamir invested $15 million in TVJ (Tower Vision Jersey), an Indian telecommunications infrastructure provider.
+Two months later, Mivtach Real Estate, which is a subsidiary of Mivtach Shamir, invested $13 million worth of commercial property and real estate in Chennai, India as part of an investment group that placed $30 million into the real estate development project.
 The aim of the investment was to build offices, hotels, commercial centers and other complexes over 2.25 million sqm of the city.
 According to the signed agreement, in exchange for their investment, Mivtach would receive 32% of the project's shares.

-In 2015, Shamir's company invested $7 million in a promising information security start-up named Nyotron.
-Mivtach Shamir also held a 21% stake in the Israeli Tnuva Group, and played a crucial part in its acquisition by Brightfood China in 2015, a deal which earned Mivtach Shamir €252 million.
+In 2015, Shamir's holding company invested $7 million in a promising Israeli information security start-up named Nyotron.
+Mivtach Shamir also held a 21% stake in the Israeli food company Tnuva Group, and played a crucial part in its acquisition by the Chinese food manufacturer Bright Food in 2015, a deal which netted Shamir €252 million in profit.